KJDietrich/FullStackIncident/README.md

 	- Make some of the Additional attributes in the uploaded data file available for the user to view.

+- What I was unable to do:
+	- Retrieve meaningful data from the Parcel API.
+When ever I apply a geometry parameter, be it two coordinates separated by a comma or a JSON geometry object, the result is always an empty JSON object.
+If I move the geometry object to the inSR or outSR parameter, then I still receive an empty object with a large list of 'features' having only 'circles'.
+In combing through the documentation, invoking a query seems straight forward.
+But unfortunately, without being able to retrieve any results, I am unable to do demonstrate an ability to do anything useful with them, such as draw shapes on the map API.

+	- I can invoke the end point programatically and retrieve an empty response, but after exhausting the api reference Google/Stack/Youtube and various message boards, I was unable to obtain anything useful from the api.

 **How much time did I spend on it?**

 - Start to finish, this took me about 7 hours between last night and tonight.
 Unfortunately, I lost some time initially building the C# business objects to de-serialize the JSON file into.
-One of the attributes has an illegal name in C#(~), so I had to expirement with ways to re-map it to an alternative name.
+One of the attributes has an illegal name in C#(~), so I had to experiment with ways to re-map it to an alternative name.
 Also, the date format in the text files were not natively parsed by the deserializers that I tried and I sunk some more time finding a solution for that.
 In hind-sight, for this particular exercise, there was not really much value added to actually